 Most organisations draw this line based on comfort, not analysis.
 They keep humans in the loop for everything because it feels safer, which means the AI system adds latency without reducing cost, and the productivity gains never materialise.

-The decision delegation architecture maps every decision in a process and classifies it:
+The decision delegation architecture maps every decision in a process and classifies it into one of three tiers:

-The boundaries between these categories are defined by data: error rates, cost of errors, volume, and regulatory requirements.
+The boundaries between these tiers are defined by data: error rates, cost of errors, volume, and regulatory requirements.
 Not by instinct.
 And they evolve as the system improves and the organisation builds confidence.

 What this is not

-If you want to understand how this would apply to your situation, let's talk.
-I can usually tell within 30 minutes whether there's a fit and what the first 90 days would look like.
+If you want to see how this would apply to your situation, let's talk.
+A 30-minute conversation is usually enough to tell whether there's a fit and what the first 90 days would look like.